johnkeith/UnoDosGosu/GameDesignDocument.md

 Overview:

-Uno – Dos is very similar to 2048 to the extent that the player interacts with tiles on a visual grid.
+*unodos* is very similar to 2048 to the extent that the player interacts with tiles on a visual grid.
 Instead of having numbers on the grid, each tile will have one of the following five letters: “U”, “N”, “S”, “D”, and “O”.
 Nothing else will be on the grid a part from those five letters randomly spawned on the grid.
 The grid will be 5 x 5 so a total of 25 tiles.
 The goal of the game is to move the tiles in such a way to obtain either the words “UNO” or “DOS” by moving unique tiles in order to make them join with the correct sequence of letters.
 Every 4 seconds (time to be determined) a new random letter will be spawned randomly on the board.
 The movement dynamics will be specified further down.

 Victory/Loss conditions: